N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/SUBSCRIPTIONS.md

 # SUBSCRIPTIONS MODULE

 The "Notifications" module is designed to interact with the FIWARE Generic Enabler Orion.
-This module provides a user interface to manage and view NGSI-v2 `Subscriptions`, which can be used to subscribe to changes in specific entities and attributes, and then forward the data to external endpoints, such as time-series data base.
+This module provides a user interface to manage and view NGSI-v2 `Subscriptions`, which can be used to subscribe to changes in specific entities and attributes, and then forward the data to external endpoints, such as time-series database.

 ![Alt text](images/image-19.png)